BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_functions.html.md

 #### Runtime Errors & Debugging
 The Inkling compiler attempts to detect and report most errors statically.
 However, there are certain circumstances where runtime may occur.
 Examples include undefined mathematical operations like division by zero.
-Runtime errors are logged and reported during training and may terminate a training session.
+Runtime errors are logged and reported during training and will terminate the training session.

 ### Function Statements